adfresca/sdk-ios/README.md

 ### Custom URL Schema

 You can set your own URL Schema as 'Click URL' of the campaigns.
-So, you can navigate your users to the specific page or do some custom actions when user clicked the image message.
+So, you can navigate your users to a specific page or do some custom actions when a user clicks the image message.

 1. Set your custom url schemes in Info.plst as follows